 “Yes, the skin of that Steelers’ jersey, which he throws to the boy.
 It’s a wizard’s cloak!
 No more conflicts, no more distinctions: black and white, big and little, strong and helpless, experience and innocence, even athlete and spectator – one size fits all.
 Oneness!
 Togetherness!
 And I sit there, I’ve sat there fifty times, and one lobe of my mind is filled with bitter contempt for this lie, this corporate jingle: all one needs to make heaven on earth is a Coke and a smile.”

 As someone who dearly remembers the early 1980s, I enjoyed the way Epstein brought them back to me, even in the form of complaints.
-I forgot how esoteric the Left could be in their fault-finding before Trump and climate change came along!
+I forgot how esoteric the Left could be in their fault-finding before Trump and climate change came along.

 Just as often, Regina contemplates her own past, making observations about how her life is reflected in Chekhov’s observations, or how her former psychologist has the same body posture as Freud’s daughter.
 All these digressions retard what little forward momentum the novel has.